chickenflyshigh/meta-exif/README.md

 # meta-exif
-Organise media and add simple EXIF data to downloads from facebook.
+Organise media and add simple EXIF data to downloads from Facebook or Instagram.